Skip to content

 Getter functions

-Getter functions are not accessible from other contracts and exported only to off-chain world.
+Getter functions are not accessible from other contracts and are exported only to the off-chain world.

-Additionally, getters cannot modify the contract’s state variables, only read their values and use them in expressions.
+Additionally, getters cannot modify the contract’s state variables; they can only read their values and use them in expressions.

 contract HelloWorld {